 Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to Blues history.
 Since I'm the one-and-only Historyscoper (tm), let me quickly bring you up to speed before you dive into my Master Historyscope.

 Blues music originated in the Am.
 Deep South after the U.S. Civil War (1890?), combining African, Euro, and Am. folk music, characterized by the call-and-response pattern, the blues scale with blue "worried" notes, and particular chord progressions incl. the 12-bar blues progression along with blues shuffles and walking bass; originally consisting of a single line repeated 4x, by the early 20th cent. the AAB pattern became std. for lyrics, which describe the singer's troubles; subgrenes incl. country blues, incl.
 Delta blues, Louisiana blues, Swamp blues, Texas blues, Zydeco, and Memphis blues, Piedmont blues, and urban blues, incl.
-Chicago blues, West Coast blues, and Go-go (Washington, D.C.); after WWII electric blues was born, evolving into blues rock by the 1960s.
+Chicago blues, West Coast blues, Go-go (Washington, D.C.); after WWII electric blues was born, evolving into blues rock and Southern rock by the 1960s.